THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Understanding Responsible Leadership

-- Risk management.
-It is a leader’s responsibility to identify the governance, environmental, social, and ethical risks their businesses entail and to address these risks.
+• Risk management.
+A leader is responsible for identifying the governance, environmental, social, and ethical risks their businesses entail and addressing them.

 To ensure different stakeholders also understand and prioritize accountability and responsible decision-making, leaders can: